sciai-lab/batchlib/README.md

 ### Run Analysis Workflows

 The analysis workflows for antibody screening are in the folder `antibodies`.
-For now, we have three workflows:
+For now, we have one stable workflow:
-- `pixel_analysis_worfklow1`: pixel prediction based analysis workflow
-- `instance_analysis_worfklow1`: instance segmentation based analysis workflow, using ilastik predictions
-- `instance_analysis_worfklow2`: instance segmentation based analysis workflow, using network predictions
+- `cell_analysis_worfklow`: cell-instance segmentation based analysis workflow

 These scripts use `configargparse` to read options from a config file and enable over-riding options from the command line.
 The default configurations to run on ialgpu03 are in `antibodies/configs`.